aaaaeinai/iia-emor/GRAMMAR.md

 This pattern respect the order of the context to define the meaning.
 This pattern relies on thematic relation

-1. If the pattern look like `a`, it means that `a` is just a meaningless word or a meaningless phrase.
-1. If the pattern look like `b`, it means that `b` is just a meaningless word or a meaningless phrase.
-1. If the pattern look like `c`, it means that `c` is just a meaningless word or a meaningless phrase.
-1. If the pattern look like `d`, it means that `d` is just a meaningless word or a meaningless phrase.
 1. If the pattern look like `a, b`, it means that `a` is the main aspect as the verb and `b` is the agent and is equally same as `x`.
-1. If the pattern look like `b(,) a`, it means that `b(,) a` is just a meaningless word or a meaningless phrase.
 1. If the pattern look like `a(,) c`, it means that `a` is the main aspect as the verb and `c` is the patient.
-1. If the pattern look like `c(,) a`, it means that `c(,) a` is just a meaningless word or a meaningless phrase.

 note:
 - `(,)` means marked cases are optional depending on either the aspect (irregular verbs)